30-Second Overview

 International Exchange and Cooperation

-Sister School Networks Taiwan's art institutions establish cooperative relationships with internationally renowned art schools:
+Taiwan’s arts institutions have established cooperative relationships with internationally renowned art schools:

 - Student exchange programs